LEmilBoman/MNXB11-Project/README.md

 <!--unsure what we are going to keep from the old skeleton so i will create this new section to have something to work with -->

-## adding external software libraries
+# Adding external software libraries

 You can either run our small install script or install the libraries manually.